Interoperability and Medieval Manuscripts

 • Additional Reading

-Powered by GitBook
+gitbookPowered by GitBook

 Additional Reading

 • Awesome IIIF.
-A curated list of cool IIIF stuff - https://github.com/IIIF/awesome-iiif
+A curated list of cool IIIF stuff - https://github.com/IIIF/awesome-iiifarrow-up-right

 • Crane, Tom.
-Introduction to IIIF - https://resources.digirati.com/iiif/an-introduction-to-iiif/
+Introduction to IIIF - https://resources.digirati.com/iiif/an-introduction-to-iiif/arrow-up-right

 • Crane, Tom.
-On Annotations - https://medium.com/@tom.crane/beyond-the-viewer-fragments-and-links-in-annotation-space-b3284e25f34
+On Annotations - https://medium.com/@tom.crane/beyond-the-viewer-fragments-and-links-in-annotation-space-b3284e25f34arrow-up-right

 • IIIF.
-Quick-start Guide - http://iiif.io/technical-details/
+Quick-start Guide - http://iiif.io/technical-details/arrow-up-right

-• Ronallo, Jason, et al. Introduction to IIIF (training focus) - https://iiif.github.io/training/intro-to-iiif/WHAT_IS_IIIF.html
+• Ronallo, Jason, et al. Introduction to IIIF (training focus) - https://iiif.github.io/training/intro-to-iiif/WHAT_IS_IIIF.htmlarrow-up-right

 • Stephens, Owen.
-On APIs, using IIIF as an example - http://www.meanboyfriend.com/overdue_ideas/2016/06/introduction-to-apis-using-iiif/
+On APIs, using IIIF as an example - http://www.meanboyfriend.com/overdue_ideas/2016/06/introduction-to-apis-using-iiif/arrow-up-right

 • Unsworth, John.
-On Scholarly Primitives - http://www.people.virginia.edu/~jmu2m/Kings.5-00/primitives.html
+On Scholarly Primitives - http://www.people.virginia.edu/~jmu2m/Kings.5-00/primitives.htmlarrow-up-right

 • Winget, Drew.
-On the concept of “drag and drop” - https://medium.com/@aeschylus/create-and-share-iiif-items-quickly-and-easily-with-drag-and-drop-over-email-879f13c9caba
+On the concept of “drag and drop” - https://medium.com/@aeschylus/create-and-share-iiif-items-quickly-and-easily-with-drag-and-drop-over-email-879f13c9cabaarrow-up-right

-PreviousTips and Tricks
+PreviousTips and Trickschevron-left

 Last updated 6 years ago